Depressive Disorders in Children and Adolescents

 View Patient Education

 Depressive disorders are characterized by sadness or irritability that is severe or persistent enough to interfere with functioning or cause considerable distress.
-Diagnosis is by clinical criteria.
+Diagnosis is based on clinical criteria.
 Treatment is with antidepressants, supportive and cognitive-behavioral therapy, or a combination of these modalities.

 (See also discussion of Depressive Disorders in adults.)